-We have selected CYC116 as a lead development candidate from our Aurora kinase inhibitor program.
-In this program, several compounds have demonstrated efficacy by oral administration in hematological and solid tumor models with a mechanism consistent with inhibition of the target.
 We submitted in December 2006 an Investigational New Drug, or IND application, with the Food and Drug Administration, or FDA, to begin clinical trials of CYC116, an orally-active inhibitor of Aurora kinases A & B and VEGFR2, for the treatment of cancer.
+In June 2007, we initiated a multicenter Phase I pharmacologic clinical trial of CYC116, an orally-available inhibitor of Aurora kinases A and B, and VEGFR2, in patients with advanced solid tumors.
+The study is being conducted by Nithya Ramnath, M.D., Alex A. Adjei, M.D. and colleagues at Roswell Park Cancer Institute in Buffalo, New York, and Anthony Tolcher, M.D. and colleagues at South Texas Accelerated Research Therapeutics (START) in San Antonio, Texas.
+The multicenter Phase I trial is designed to examine the safety and tolerability of CYC116 in patients with advanced solid tumors.
+The primary objective of the study is to determine the maximum tolerated dose.
+Secondary objectives are to evaluate the phar macokinetic and pharmacodynamic effects of the drug and to document anti-tumor activity.
+We expect to report data from this Phase I pharmacologic clinical trial during the first half of 2008.
+During the first half of 2008, we expect to initiate a Phase I trial of CYC116 in hematological cancers.
 Aurora kinases are a family of serine/threonine protein kinases that are only expressed in actively dividing cells and are crucial for the process of cell division, or mitosis.
-These proteins, which have been found to be overexpressed in many types of cancer, have generated significant scientific and commercial interest as cancer drug targets.
+These proteins, which have been found to be over-expressed in many types of cancer, have generated significant scientific and commercial interest as cancer drug targets.
 Aurora kinases were discovered by Professor David Glover, Chief Scientist of Cyclacel's Polgen Division.
 VEGFR2 is a receptor protein that is part of an important and validated pathway in angiogenesis, or blood vessel formation.
 We have retained worldwide rights to commercialize CYC116.